 3. Student Debt Crisis Option: Refinancing

 Given our current circumstances, student loan refinancing only makes sense if you have private student loans.
-However, your federal student loans will begin accruing interest and payments will resume again on October 1st, 2021 as of this writing.
+However, your federal student loans will begin accruing interest and payments will resume again at some point.

 Depending on your rate, it might make sense to look at refinancing as an option.
 It could save you a boatload of money long-term if you lower it by a few percentage points.